Inference in partially identified models with many moment inequalities using Lasso: Introduction

 The remainder of the paper is organized as follows.
 Section \ref{sec:Setup} describes the inference problem and introduces our assumptions.
-Section \ref{sec:Lasso} introduces the Lasso as a method to distinguish binding moment inequalities from non-binding ones and Section \ref{sec:Inference} considers inference methods that use the Lasso as a first step.
+Section \ref{sec:Lasso} introduces the Lasso as a method to distinguish binding moment inequalities from non-binding ones and Section \ref{sec:Inference} considers inference methods that use the Lasso as a first-step moment selection procedure.
 Section \ref{sec:Power} compares the power properties of inference methods based on the Lasso with the ones in the literature.
 Section \ref{sec:MonteCarlos} provides evidence of the finite sample performance using Monte Carlo simulations.
 Section \ref{sec:Conclusions} concludes.
 Proofs of the main results and several intermediate results are reported in the appendix.

 Throughout the paper, we use the following notation.
 For any set $S$, $|S|$ denotes its cardinality, and for any vector $x \in \mathbb{R}^{d}$, $||x||_{1}\equiv \sum_{i=1}^{d}|x_i|$.